Newtons first law of culture: how leadership guidance becomes folklore

 Somewhere in your organisation, right now, a decision is not being made because of something you said six months ago.
-You probably don't remember saying it.
+You don't remember saying it.
 The context is long gone.
 But the guidance has hardened into a rule, and the rule is being enforced by people who have never spoken to you.

 How folklore forms

-The mechanism is simple and almost always invisible to the person who started it.
 You give feedback in a specific context, with specific constraints, to solve a specific problem.
 The person you spoke to internalises the lesson, but the lesson travels without its context.
 They tell their team.
 Their team tells the next team.
 Three retellings later, the situational guidance has become a principle, and the principle has become a rule.

 You only find out when someone says "we can't do that."
 You ask why.
 They say "it's not allowed."
 You ask who decided that.
 They shrug, or worse, they cite you.
-And you have no memory of ever saying anything close to what is now being attributed to you.
+And you have no memory of saying anything close to what is now being attributed to you.

 Giving direction with an expiry date